taviso/cefdebug/README.md

 Well, it turns out just about everyone shipping electron or CEF has made this mistake at least once.

-In very old versions, you could pop a shell remotely just by making a victim click a link.
+In some configurations, you can pop a shell remotely just by making a victim click a link.

 Example: https://bugs.chromium.org/p/project-zero/issues/detail?id=773

-In slightly older versions, you could pop a shell remotely using DNS rebinding.
+In older versions, you could pop a shell remotely using DNS rebinding.

 Example: https://bugs.chromium.org/p/project-zero/issues/detail?id=1742